OstenTV/aCMS/README.md

 # aCMS
-An Awesome Content Management System
+An Awesome Content Management System!

+# Development
+Please note that this is a project im working on in my spare time, which means slow development.